thisislawatts/example-jobs/Software Engineer, Security R&D.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

 <p><span style="font-weight: 400;">We’re looking for a talented, thoughtful software developer to join our security team to enable our users to make conscious and informed decisions about the vulnerabilities in their code.</span></p>
-<p><span style="font-weight: 400;">The security group researches vulnerabilities, adds them to the database with pipelines and tooing specially built for their needs, and currates proprietary data for the vulnerabilities in our database.&nbsp;</span></p>
+<p><span style="font-weight: 400;">The security group researches vulnerabilities, adds them to the database with pipelines and tooling specially built for their needs, and curates proprietary data for the vulnerabilities in our database.&nbsp;</span></p>
 <p><span style="font-weight: 400;">Here at Snyk as part of our team, you will concentrate on enhancing our users’ experience and understanding of security across all of our products and integrations, and help them make smart choices around managing and prioritising vulnerabilities in their projects.</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>